leo-dias/jpositional/README.md

 # **JPositional Framework**

-JPositional Framework is an open source Java project for marshalling and unmarshalling Java beans from a positional file.
+JPositional Framework is an open source Java project for marshaling and unmarshalling Java beans from a positional file.

 ## Technologies